Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Thermodynamic properties of BBK model in applied magnetic field

 \subsection{Magnetisation in field}

 We consider first the magnetisation, $m(B)$.
 In Fig.~\ref{fig:M.as.function.B} we show MC simulation results for $m(B)$, at temperatures of $T = 220\ \text{mK}$ (within the spin liquid) and $T = 1.8\ \text{K}$ and $3\ \text{K}$, (within a high-temperature paramagnetic phase) [cf. Fig.~\ref{fig:phase.diagram.B}].
-MD simulations carried out in zero field reveal the spin liquid to be gapless [Fig.~\ref{fig:S.zero.field}].
-Consistent with this, simulations at $T = 220\ \text{mK}$, reveal that the spin liquid has a finite magnetic susceptibility, with a nearly linear behavior of $m(B)$ up to a field $B \sim 0.7\ \text{T}$.
+MD simulations find a spin liquid which is gapless in zero field [Fig.~\ref{fig:S.zero.field}], consistent with both expectations for an O(3)--invariant classical model, and experiment on \CCO\ \cite{Balz2016}.
+In keeping with this, simulations at $T = 220\ \text{mK}$, reveal that the spin liquid has a finite magnetic susceptibility, with a nearly linear behavior of $m(B)$ up to a field $B \sim 0.7\ \text{T}$.
 Interestingly, the susceptibility within the spin liquid at this temperature is very close to the value found by dividing the saturated moment $m=0.5$ by the zero--temperature saturation field found in spin wave theory, $B = 1.1\ \text{T}$ (vertical dashed line).
 For $B > 0.7\ \text{T}$, $m(B)$ is more ``rounded'', and tends towards the full saturated moment (horizontal dashed line) for $B \approx 10\ \text{T}$.

 Results for $m(B)$ in the paramagnetic phase, for $T = 1.8\ \text{K}$ and $3\ \text{K}$, also show a finite magnetic susceptibility, but no hint of saturation up to the highest fields simulated.
 We note that the failure of the magnetisation to saturate at these temperatures is an artifact of classical statistics, and is not reproduced by quantum simulations \cite{shimokawa-in-prep}.